Ven-Core/Outbreak-Legacy-DayzGM/README.md

 # Zombie DayZ Modified By VenThings

-You can use it anytime. i leak it just because i'm quiting samp and this gamemode will be abandoned so i decided to leak to or open source it so everyone can use it, actually this is open source but the gamemode itself is not working so i fix it and this is the fixed version and updated version.
+It is available at any moment.
+I chose to leak it or make it open source so that anyone could use it because I'm leaving SA:MP and this gamemode will be discontinued.
+Although it is open source, the gamemode itself is broken, so I patched it, and this is the updated and fixed version.

 ## Heyyylooooo.!
 * [Original](https://github.com/AaronNader96/Project-DayZ-SAMP)